mustafaakgul/diablo4-side-quest-checker/README.md

 FRACTURED PEAKS
 A Cold Faith D
-Better Days
+Better Days D
 Blood of the Mother D
 Blood Sermon D
 Bound by Blood D
 Call of the Ancients D
 Chain of Possession D
-Cries of Innocence
+Cries of Innocence D
 Depths of Despair D
 Exorcism Cache
 Faith in Blood D
 Forgive Me
-Frostbloom
+Frostbloom D
 Gold Well Spent D
 Gory Display D
 Hammer of the Champion D